GENADEE/KoreMIDI/README.md

 # KoreMIDI: MIDI Swift library

-This project as a wrapper around the AudioToolbox framework and tries to make it look like AVFoundation.
+This project as a wrapper around the AudioToolbox framework and tries to make it look like a 21st century framework.

-Collections in KoreMIDI are generally copy-on-write, i.e. following the semantics of the built in Swift collection.
+## Documentation
 * http://www.onicos.com/staff/iz/formats/midi-event.html
 * http://www.somascape.org/midi/tech/mfile.html